Scaling YCQL queries

 3 with strong consistency, reads are leader-only data strongly consistent reads.

 This test was performed in Google Cloud Platform (GCP) .
-Since YugabyteDB is a cloud-native database, it can deliver similar performance results on other public clouds and on-premise data centers.
+Since YugabyteDB is a cloud-native database, it can deliver similar performance results on other public clouds and on-premises data centers.

 The sections below cover the experimental setup and the details of the read and write performance metrics.